Cold World (Godflesh EP): Critical reception

-Cold World received lukewarm reviews.
+Cold World received mediocre reviews.
 Writing for AllMusic, Ned Raggett considered the EP a largely unremarkable continuation of the band's previous EP, Slavestate.
-He said the EP's title track would have benefited from being included on Pure.
+He said the EP's title track would have benefited if it was included on Pure.
 Noel Gardner of The Quietus called Cold World a "curio", saying, "Rhythms are brought to the fore, vocals scaled back and jumbled among the overt volley of FX abuse; it sounds great but, again, the feeling is of a band trying their hand at something that wasn't really them."